Search for courses, news, profiles, events

 Woodwind

-The Woodwind Faculty and the wider RCM community foster a culture of nurturing all students in a supportive environment.
+The Woodwind Faculty and the wider RCM community foster a culture of nurturing students in a supportive environment.
 You are encouraged to grow into a confident and imaginative performer, taking advantage of all the opportunities available to you.

-Our outstanding team of woodwind professors combine careers as eminent performers with a passion and dedication for teaching and many hold principal positions in major orchestras.
+Our outstanding team of woodwind professors combine careers as eminent performers with a passion and dedication for teaching, and many hold principal positions in major orchestras.
 In addition to one-to-one lessons, our students enjoy regular performance and ensemble classes, unlimited chamber coaching, orchestral playing and masterclasses with distinguished international musicians.

 One-to-one lessons